Black National Anthem performed at Super Bowl for first time

-The performance of “Raise Your Voice and Sing” at Sunday’s Super Bowl marks the first time the so-called Black National Anthem has been performed on-field at the NFL’s championship game.
+The performance of “Lift Every Voice and Sing” at Sunday’s Super Bowl marks the first time the Black National Anthem has been performed on-field at the NFL’s championship game.

 Actress and singer Sheryl Lee Ralph belted out the song prior to kickoff on Sunday.

-Note: Correction: The Black National Anthem is titled “Lift Every Voice and Sing.”
-A previous version of this article included an incorrect title.